VoltBit/remotevision/README.md

 camera module to fit the GoPro locking mechanism, an HDMI based extender for the camera module and an external 8000-12000mA battery.

-Prerequisites

 ## Main components

 1. Video streaming and audio commands - RPI&Camera, gstreamer

 Video streaming is achieved through RDP cannels created with gstreamer.

-2. Wi-Fi setup and volume control - Bluetooth, Wi-Fi, Android Since the headset is a headless Linux machine one wireless way to interact with it for setup purposes is via Bluetooth.
+2. Wi-Fi setup and volume control - Bluetooth, Wi-Fi, Android

+Since the headset is a headless Linux machine one wireless way to interact with it for setup purposes is via Bluetooth.

 ## ToDo